 In our modern world, industrialization has done much to insulate a great many of us from the elements.
 We have paved over our land.
 We have abandoned our farms in favor of climate-controlled homes, offices and malls.
 Concrete, steel and glass shield us from routine rain, hail, sleet, snow, heat, chill.
 These former crop-killers are now mere inconveniences, for most of us.

 It’s only when nature gets really nasty—when rains turn into floods, when blizzards cancel flights, when droughts demand water restrictions, when a temblor topples infrastructure—that we even think to acknowledge the power it still holds over us.
 It dwarfs us.
 Impressive as our tower-of-Babel society is, it remains awkwardly vulnerable to the sheer elemental power of the planet in its fury.

 History shows, in fact, that whole societies have risen or fallen because of favorable or foul forces of nature.

-Yes, ‘Nature’ Is Actually Getting Nastier
+Yes, ‘Nature’ Is Getting Nastier

 During the past century or so, global surface temperatures have increased slightly.
-At first mankind benefitted.
+At first mankind benefited.
 That subtle warming trend, coupled with a 50-year meteorological lull from 1910 to 1960, helped produce greater worldwide agricultural yields at the start of the 20th century.
 By the mid-1950s, output had reached record levels.
 The 1960s saw the birth of the so-called Green Revolution, spurred on by new hybrid seed, expanded irrigation, and chemical fertilizers and pesticides that promised to alleviate world hunger.